Go (Cat Burns song)

 "Go" is a song by English singer Cat Burns.
-It was released as a single on 31 July 2020, through Since 93 and RCA Records.
-Written by Burns, Tannergard, George Morgan and Jonah Stevens, the song rose to popularity in early 2022, eventually peaking at number two in the UK Singles Chart.
+It was written on November 14, 2018 then released as a single on 31 July 2020, through Since 93 and RCA Records.
+Written by Burns, Wille Tannergard, George Morgan and Jonah Stevens, the song rose to popularity in early 2022, eventually peaking at number two on the UK Singles Chart.

 The song was included on Burns's 2022 EP Emotionally Unavailable.
-It was nominated for Song Of The Year at the 2023 Brit Awards.
+It was nominated for Song of the Year at the 2023 Brit Awards.

 Background and composition

 Burns started releasing music in 2016 and posted numerous covers and original songs on social media platforms during the COVID-19 lockdown in 2020.
 As her content kept gaining traction, her clips soon surpassed over 14 million views.
 "Go" had previously been uploaded as an acoustic rendition to TikTok, accompanied by American singer H.E.R., before it was officially released in July 2020.
 According to Burns, the song is about leaving a situation without fighting.
 About its success, she says, "people love a song that they can sing at the top of their lungs – and 'Go' is that.
 It's exactly what you want to hear when you're going through a breakup, and need some power and confidence".
 When performing "Go" in front of a crowd at the Courtyard Theatre, she recalled, "I sang my song 'Go' and I was so surprised that people actually knew the words and were singing it LOUDLY!".

 The song was described as "a post-breakup anthem that channels Alright, Still-era Lily Allen with real verve".

-A remix of the song featuring British singer Sam Smith was released on 6 June 2022.
+A version of the song featuring British singer Sam Smith was released on 6 June 2022.